STMicroelectronics/fp-sns-datalog2/Utilities/README.md

 In addition, BoardReset folder contains a script useful to fully reset STWIN.box and Sensortile.box PRO.
 The script reset the board configuration to the default flash bank and flash newly the DATALOG2 firmware

+WiFi_module_upgrade contains the binary and the step-by-step procedure to upgrade the WiFi module firwmare.
+The module must be upgraded to run properly DATALOG2 example on STWIN.box.